unified-doc/unified-doc/spec.md

 function textContent(): string;
 ```

 The `textContent` of a `doc` is obtained by extracting values of all text nodes in the `hast` representation of the source `content`.
 The `textContent` is an extremely useful representation of the source content.
 This representation includes only meaningful text data without markup.
-APIs (e.g. `search` and `annotations`) using `textContent` are usually implemented in simple ways involving simple computations of string offsets relative to the `textContent`.
+APIs (e.g. `search` and `marks`) using `textContent` are usually implemented in simple ways involving simple computations of string offsets relative to the `textContent`.

 ```js
 const content1 = '> **some** markdown content';